-In this interactive talk see diffraction patterns from real life – can you guess what pattern an object will create?
+In this interactive talk, given by Brad Amos, see diffraction patterns from real life – can you guess what pattern an object will create?
 Discover how diffraction patterns have been so important for uncovering the structure of tiny things biology.

 More to be announced…